esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/documentation.md

-Documentation can take many forms: a data management plan, papers published, (jupyter) notebooks, lab journals, provenance information, etc. It is a good idea to bundle these with the data when you publish the data, so that people that find your data will not have to search for it elsewhere.
+Documentation can take many forms: a data management plan, papers published, (jupyter) notebooks, lab journals, provenance information, etc. It is a good idea to bundle these with the data when you publish the data, so that people that find your data will not have to search for it elsewhere, and that access to documentation is guaranteed.
 Most data repositories have a 'description' field, which is a suitable place to provide any information that is not covered by the other metadata fields.

 > ## Grouping related files with Zenodo communities
 > Data documentation in your project may be scattered over many files of
 > different types.
-To bundle this information, Zenodo provides 'communities'.
+To bundle this information, Zenodo allows you to upload
+> a set of related files (hundreds if needed) as a single dataset.
+>
-> You can upload all your files to Zenodo and add them to a community.
-You can
+> In addition, Zenodo provides 'communities'.
+You can upload all your datasets
+> to Zenodo and add them to a community, thus keeping track of all relevant
-> also track versions.
-Each file gets its own DOI.
-So you could e.g. cite your
+> data for an entire project.
+You can also track versions.
+Each dataset
+> gets its own DOI.
+So you could e.g. cite your data management plan
-> data management plan in the description field of your dataset.
+> in the description field of your dataset.
 {: .callout}

 ## What is the difference between metadata and documentation?